ssbc/ssb-uri-spec/readme.md

   - `ssb:experimental?action=claim-http-invite&invite=<CODE>&multiserverAddress=<MSADDR>`
   - `ssb:experimental?action=consume-alias&alias=<A>&userId=<UID>&signature=<SIG>&roomId=<RID>&multiserverAddress=<MSADDR>`
   - `ssb:experimental?action=start-http-auth&sid=<SID>&sc=<SC>`
+- **Deprecated SSB URIs**
+  - `ssb:message/sha256/<MSGID>`
+  - `ssb:feed/ed25519/<FEEDID>`
+  - `ssb:blob/sha256/<BLOBID>`

 ## Overview

-There are two categories of SSB URIs: **Canonical** and **Experimental**.
+There are two main categories of SSB URIs: **Canonical** and **Experimental**.
 The conceptual difference between these two is that canonical SSB URIs make use of the **path component** in the URI to specify the resource, while experimental SSB URIs use *only* the **query component** to specify the resource.

+The third category, **Deprecated**, is used to denote canonical SSB URIs that MUST still be supported by application, but SHOULD be avoided whenever possible.

 ### Canonical SSB URIs

 These SSB URIs are to be considered stable and universally acceptable by all SSB applications that support SSB URIs.
-They comprise the current scope of `ssb-uri` (as of March 2021), and utilize the path component to specify "refs", i.e. identifiers for resources.
+They utilize the path component to specify "refs", i.e. identifiers for resources.
 SSB messages, feeds, and blobs **SHOULD** follow the respective syntaxes:

 ```
-ssb:message/sha256/<MSGID>
+ssb:message/classic/<MSGID>
 ssb:message/bendybutt-v1/<MSGID>
 ssb:message/gabbygrove-v1/<MSGID>
 ssb:message/buttwoo-v1/<MSGID>
-ssb:feed/ed25519/<FEEDID>
+ssb:feed/classic/<FEEDID>
 ssb:feed/bendybutt-v1/<FEEDID>
 ssb:feed/gabbygrove-v1/<FEEDID>
 ssb:feed/buttwoo-v1/<FEEDID>
 ssb:feed/buttwoo-v1/<FEEDID>/<PARENTMSGID>
-ssb:blob/sha256/<BLOBID>
+ssb:blob/classic/<BLOBID>
 ```

 Where `<MSGID>`, `<FEEDID>`, `<BLOBID>` are *URI-safe Base64 encoded* strings that identify those refs.
 URI-safe Base64 is equivalent to Base64 where `+` characters are replaced with `-`, and `/` characters are replaced with `_`.